High Society (1995 TV series): Storyline

 In the pilot episode, the women's small-town former college friend, Val Brumberg (Faith Prince), arrives after she decides to leave her philandering husband, Mitchell, one of Ellie's many exes.
-Val moves in with Dott, much to Ellie's chagrin who stops speaking to Dott because of this.
-Val later reveals the other reason she came to Dott is because she's pregnant and needs someone to help her through her pregnancy.
+Val moves in with Dott, much to the chagrin of Elle, who stops speaking to Dott because of this.
+Val later reveals the other reason she came to Dott is because she is pregnant and needs someone to help her through her pregnancy.
 Aside from the situational comedy that arose from Ellie and Dott's campy antics, the storylines often centered on the notion of family.
 Val started to become something of a mother figure to Brendan.
-However, she was written out of the series without explanation after the sixth episode of the series.
+However, she was written out of the series without explanation after the sixth episode.
 The series then centered more on the campy lifestyle and antics of Ellie and Dott.

 Cancellation

 Despite garnering decent ratings, the series was canceled after 13 episodes and replaced with Good Company.